 |Module is taught during the following terms

-The readings examined on the module are primarily chosen on the basis of their historical impact, current relevance and at the same time selected as models for good writing.
+The readings are primarily chosen on the basis of their historical impact, current relevance and at the same time selected as models for good writing.
 It is hoped that a consideration of how ideas are powerfully and succinctly communicated will encourage students to experiment, and thus, broaden the approach of those essays produced by the students who follow the module.

-A seminar that will include staff presentations, student-led intellectual discussions.
+Weekly lecture, plus a weekly seminar that will include staff presentations, student-led intellectual discussion.

 100 per cent Coursework Mark